 EVERYTHING YOU NEVER WANTED TO KNOW ABOUT PROJECT LOGIC, BUT COULD BE OF USE FOR YOUR FUTURE

-On Saturday, 25th od January, a workshop “Everything you never wanted to know about project logic that could be of use to you” was held for the participants of the 5th generation of the Creative Mentoring program.
-This workshop was first organized since the inception of the program and was created in response to the needs of mentees, who increasingly need the knowledge of designing and writing projects, which is nowadays necessary for almost all fields.
+On Saturday, 25th of January, a workshop “Everything you never wanted to know about project logic but could be of use to you” was held for the participants of the 5th generation of the “Creative Mentorship” program.
+This is the first time that we organize a workshop dedicated to this topic since the inception of the program.
+It represents the response to the needs of mentees, who increasingly need the knowledge of designing and writing projects, which is nowadays necessary for almost all fields.

-The workshop was hosted by Dr. Visnja Kisic, Co-Founder and Educational Advisor within Creative Mentoring, and Dr. Goran Tomka, alumni, and current mentor.
-Visnja and Goran teach at the UNESCO Chair of Cultural Policy and Management at the University of the Arts in Belgrade, and at several other universities in Serbia and abroad.
-They are active as researchers, practitioners, and educators in the fields of management, policy, and cultural and cultural heritage studies – who gladly relate to interests in politics, ecology, and philosophy.
+The workshop was hosted by Dr. Višnja Kisić, co-Founder and educational advisor within “Creative Mentorship”, and Dr. Goran Tomka, alumni mentee and mentor in the current cycle.
+Both of them teach at the UNESCO Chair of Cultural Policy and Management at the University of the Arts in Belgrade, and at several other universities in Serbia and abroad.
+They are active as researchers, practitioners, and educators in the fields of management, policy, and cultural heritage studies – gladly relating them to their interests in politics, ecology, and philosophy.

 Instead of a classic introduction to the workshop, Višnja and Goran decided to start with a simple game, by tossing, unwinding, and wrapping the ball of yarn while presenting their ideal projects – both imaginary and those they actually work on.
 Networking is one of the core values of “Creative mentorship” and this activity served for mentees to connect better through play.